bluerobotics/ardusub-gitbook/hardware/components.md

 ### Depth Sensor

-ArduSub supports the MS5837 as an external water pressure and depth sensor.
+ArduSub supports the use of the MS5837 as an external water pressure and depth sensor.
 A depth sensor will need to be connected to the autopilot in order to use *Depth Hold* mode.

 ### Leak Sensor